FrancescoRepo/MyDietAPI/README.md

   with your path for logging
 - Go to Tools -> Manage Nuget Packages -> Console Nuget Packages
-- Once the PowerShell Console will be open, paste this line:
+- Once the PowerShell Console will be open, paste these lines:

+  > Add-Migration init
   > Update-Database

   This will ensure the creation of the database with all the migrations applied